billreed72/GAMGoodies/README.md

 RandomGoodies
 =============

-This repo contains some misc. goodies.
+This repo contains some scripts that allow for bulk operations using GAM.